Akryum/vue-virtual-scroller/README.md

 </div>
 ```

+## Customizing the classes

+You can use the following props to customize the container and content elements CSS classes:

+- `containerClass`
+- `contentClass`

 ## Slots

 There are 4 slots you can use to inject things inside the scroller (it may be usefull to add a `thead` or `tbody`):